artursniegowski/Intro_to_Data_Science_Python/04_Combine_Google_Trends_with_other_Data/README.md

 1. Bitcoin search volume in comparison to Bitcoin prices</br>
 2. The relationship between Tesla's stock price and Tesla search volume</br>
 3. Unemployment Rate vs. Unemployment Benefits Search Volume</br>
+4.
-For getting the bitcoin, the Tesla stock price, https://finance.yahoo.com/quote was used.
+For getting the bitcoin, the Tesla stock price, https://finance.yahoo.com/quote was used.</br>
-For getting the unemployment rate,https://fred.stlouisfed.org/series/UNRATE/ was used.
+For getting the unemployment rate,https://fred.stlouisfed.org/series/UNRATE/ was used.</br>
-In order to match the data, resampling of dates and time series was necessary.
+In order to match the data, resampling of dates and time series was necessary.</br>

 ---